-By default, the TI-NspireTM Home screen contains two pre-loaded folders (Math and Simulations), and three Getting Started documents: Getting Started with the TI-NspireTM App, Getting Started with Data and Statistics, and Getting Started with Graphs.
-All folders and documents that you create are added to the TI-NspireTM Home screen.
+When the app is first installed, a TI-Nspire or TI-Nspire CAS folder is created in the On My iPad location.
+It contains four pre-loaded folders (Math.
+MyLib.
+MyWidgets, and Simulations), and three Getting Started documents: Getting Started with the TI-NspireTM App, Getting Started with Data and Statistics, and Getting Started with Graphs.